ASVLeipzig/cor-asv-ann/README.md

     external tool to query word forms, e.g. 'hunspell -i utf-8 -d de_DE,en_US -w'
    "normalization" [object - {}]
-    mapping of characters prior to spellcheck, e.g. {'ſ': 's', 'aͤ': 'ä'}
+    mapping of characters prior to spellcheck, e.g. {"ſ": "s", "aͤ": "ä"}
    "format" [string - "conf"]
     how unknown words should be marked; if 'conf', then writes
     @conf=0.123, otherwise writes that value into @comments